luyadev/luya/docs/guide/luya-guideline.md

 When dealing with Controller, Action and other PHP names use single quotes \`MyController\`.
 Like `MyController` is the file `MyController.php` with the action `indexAction()`, this is also for Variables `$foobar`.

+### Wording

+This represents a guidline how words and proper nouns should been written in the documentation.

++ LUYA
++ Composer
++ AngularJS or
++ ngRest
++ Admin UI
++ @TDB

 ## PHPDOC

 All classes must have a php doc block which is sorted as follow including author and since tag.